Four Essential Writing Skills for College and Daily Life

-But what are the most important writing skills, and how can we practice them daily?
+But what are the most important writing skills, and how can we develop them?

-This article outlines 4 critical writing skills for college and everyday writing tasks, providing examples and strategies to help you practice each skill and grow as a writer.
+This article outlines the four overlooked but essential writing skills for college and the rest of your life, providing examples and strategies to help you grow as a writer.

-Writing skills matter because they help you achieve your communication goal no matter what that goal is: To make your friend laugh, help you respond to a college essay prompt, or organize a presentation for your coworkers.
+Writing skills matter because they help you communicate better, regardless of the situation and your goal: to make your friend laugh, convince your coworkers to accept your proposal, connect emotionally with your audience, respond to a college essay prompt, or organize a presentation for your class.

 Four critical basic writing skills: